-If the lightning current passes through the parallel supply cable (conductors) that are close together or on a conductor with a sharp bend will cause a large enough mechanical force.
+If the lightning current passes through the parallel supply cable (conductors) that are close together or on iCAST-ES 2021 - International Conference on Applied Science and Technology on Engineering Science a conductor with a sharp bend will cause a large enough mechanical force.
 Therefore, a sufficiently mechanical solid bond is required.
 Another mechanical effect of a lightning strike is caused by a sudden rise in air temperature to 30,000 K and causing an explosive expansion of air around the moving charge path.
-This effect is because if the conductivity of an electric arc replaces the conductivity of the metal, the energy generated will increase hundreds of times, and this energy can cause damage to the protected building structure.
+This effect is because if the conductivity of an pelectric arc replaces the conductivity of the metal, the energy generated will increase hundreds of times, and this energy can cause damage to the protected building structure.